-Now that you have reached the residency stage in your journey, you may be wondering what the best internal medicine residency program is.
-Internal medicine involves foundational medicine training for the prevention, diagnosis, and treatment of internal diseases.
-Residents are trained heavily in related subspecialties like endocrinology, rheumatology, and infectious diseases.
-There are quite a few medical schools in the US and Canada that offer internal medicine residency programs, so in this article, we’ll discuss what makes a residency program the best and the best internal medicine residency programs across the US and Canada.
+If you have a passion for treating, diagnosing and preventing complex or chronic illnesses and diseases, and have reached the residency stage in your journey, you may be wondering what the best internal medicine residency program is.
+Internal medicine residents are trained heavily in related subspecialties like endocrinology, rheumatology, and infectious diseases.
+In this article, we’ll discuss what makes a residency program the best and list the best internal medicine residency programs.
 We’ll also provide some tips on how to match with residency programs.

 Article Contents